cylc/cylc-doc/src/user-guide/interventions/index.rst

 Should I set task outputs or prerequisites?

 * If you set a task's outputs, then tasks downstream of it may start to run.
-* If you set a task's prerequisites, this will not happen.
+* If you set a task's prerequisites, the task itself may start to run.

 .. _interventions.set-task-prerequisites: